eea/raven-administration/README.md

 JWT_SECRET_KEY = make-up-a-secure-key
 ```

-`Hint: Use host.docker.internal if database is local`
+`Hint: Use host.docker.internal if database is local.
+Ip 172.17.0.1 for Linux`

 ## Docker